bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 This way, if opening the destination file fails, then creating the instance of `two_files` fails, but not before the source file is closed.
-It also comes to pretty much the same number of code lines.
+It also comes to pretty much the same number of code lines (fewer lines of code in fact).

 ## Summary